Closed-circuit television: Crime prevention

-A 2009 systematic review by researchers from Northeastern University and University of Cambridge used meta-analytic techniques to pool the average effect of CCTV on crime across 41 different studies.

-The studies included in the meta-analysis used quasi-experimental evaluation designs that involve before-and-after measures of crime in experimental and control areas.
-However, several researchers have pointed to methodological problems associated with this research literature.
-First, researchers have argued that the British car park studies included in the meta-analysis cannot accurately control for the fact that CCTV was introduced simultaneously with a range of other security-related measures.
+A 2008 report by UK Police Chiefs concluded that only 3% of crimes were solved by CCTV.
+In London, a Metropolitan Police report showed that in 2008 only one crime was solved per 1000 cameras.
+In some cases CCTV cameras have become a target of attacks themselves.
+A 2009 systematic review by researchers from Northeastern University and the University of Cambridge used meta-analytic techniques to pool the average effect of CCTV on crime across 41 different studies.
+The studies included in the meta-analysis used quasi-experimental evaluation designs that involved before-and-after measures of crime in experimental and control areas.
+However, researchers have argued that the British car park studies included in the meta-analysis cannot accurately control for the fact that CCTV was introduced simultaneously with a range of other security-related measures.
 Second, some have noted that, in many of the studies, there may be issues with selection bias since the introduction of CCTV was potentially endogenous to previous crime trends.
 In particular, the estimated effects may be biased if CCTV is introduced in response to crime trends.

+In 2012, cities such as Manchester in the UK are using DVR-based technology to improve accessibility for crime prevention.
+In 2013, City of Philadelphia Auditor found that the $15 million system was operational only 32% of the time.
+There is anecdotal evidence that CCTV aids in detection and conviction of offenders; for example, UK police forces routinely seek CCTV recordings after crimes.
+Cameras have also been installed on public transport in the hope of deterring crime.

-It has been argued that problems of selection bias and endogeneity can be addressed by stronger research designs such as randomized controlled trials and natural experiments.
-A 2017 review published in Journal of Scandinavian Studies in Criminology and Crime Prevention compiles seven studies that use such research designs.
-The studies included in the review found that CCTV reduced crime by 24-28% in public streets and urban subway stations.
+A 2017 review published in the Journal of Scandinavian Studies in Criminology and Crime Prevention compiles seven studies that use such research designs.
+The studies found that CCTV reduced crime by 24–28% in public streets and urban subway stations.
 It also found that CCTV could decrease unruly behaviour in football stadiums and theft in supermarkets/mass merchant stores.
 However, there was no evidence of CCTV having desirable effects in parking facilities or suburban subway stations.
 Furthermore, the review indicates that CCTV is more effective in preventing property crimes than in violent crimes.

-Another question in the effectiveness of CCTV for policing is around uptime of the system; in 2013 City of Philadelphia Auditor found that the $15M system was operational only 32% of the time.
-There is strong anecdotal evidence that CCTV aids in detection and conviction of offenders; for example, UK police forces routinely seek CCTV recordings after crimes.
-Moreover, CCTV has played a crucial role in tracing the movements of suspects or victims and is widely regarded by anti-terrorist officers as a fundamental tool in tracking terrorist suspects.
-Large-scale CCTV installations have played a key part of the defenses against terrorism since the 1970s.
-Cameras have also been installed on public transport in the hope of deterring crime.
+However, a 2019, 40-year-long systematic review study reported that the most consistent effects of crime reduction of CCTV were in car parks.